How do I register my child for camp?

 Registration is handled easily and securely online at our Summer Camp Registration Page.

-In addition to camp/ workshop tuition , we do require summer registration fees: $25 per family for new LYT families, currently enrolled families who actively attend weekly classes do not pay summer registration fees.
+In addition to camp/ workshop tuition , we do require summer registration fees: $25 per family, currently enrolled families who actively attend weekly classes do not pay summer registration fees.
 Fees are a per summer and not per camp.
-Be sure to register early, camps will fill quickly due to small class/ cast sizes to enable social distancing.
+Be sure to register early, camps will fill quickly due to small class/ cast sizes.

 Will I receive confirmation of my child's spot in camp?